Amin-MAG/My-Notes/Linux/LPIC-1.md

 sudo modprobe tls
 ```

+---

 # 101 - 2

 ## The boot process

 1. Motherboard firmware does a PowerOnSelfTest.
 2. Motherboard loads the bootloader.
-3. Bootloader loades the Linux Kernel.
+3. Bootloader loads the Linux Kernel.
-4. Kernel loads and prepares the system, and runs `init` program.
+4. Kernel loads and prepares the system and runs `init` program.
 5. `init` program starts the services or other applications.

 ### BIOS